Alan Partridge: 2013: Alpha Papa

-2015–present: Scissored Isle, This Time and podcast
+2015–2019: Scissored Isle and This Time

 In 2015, Coogan co-presented a special Christmas episode of the Channel 4 chat show TFI Friday as Partridge.
 In February 2016, Sky Atlantic broadcast a second series of Mid Morning Matters.
-Alan Partridge's Scissored Isle, a mockumentary in which Partridge examines the British class divide, followed in May.
+Alan Partridge's Scissored Isle, a mockumentary in which Partridge examines the British class divide, followed in May also starring Ben Rufus Green.
 A second book, Alan Partridge: Nomad, a travelogue in which Partridge recounts a journey across the UK, was published on 20 October.

 In July 2017, Partridge appeared in an episode of the BBC Radio 4 programme Inheritance Tracks, in which guests choose music to pass to future generations; he selected "Who Put the Bomp (in the Bomp, Bomp, Bomp)" by Barry Mann and the theme from Grandstand.
 Iannucci guest-edited an October 2017 issue of The Big Issue, featuring a debate on Brexit between Partridge and Malcolm Tucker, a character from The Thick of It, another sitcom created by Iannucci.
-On 27 December, BBC Two broadcast a documentary about the history of Partridge, Alan Partridge: Why, When, Where, How and Whom?.
+On 27 December, BBC Two broadcast a documentary about the history of Partridge, Alan Partridge: Why, When, Where, How and Whom?

 Partridge returned to the BBC in February 2019 with a six-part series, This Time with Alan Partridge, a spoof current affairs programme in the style of The One Show.
-In the series, Partridge stands in after the regular host falls ill.
-Coogan felt it was the right time for Partridge to return, and that he might represent the views of Brexit voters.
+Coogan felt it was the right time for Partridge to return as he might represent the views of Brexit voters.
 Neil Gibbons said the world of live television had changed since Partridge's creation: "If someone fluffed a line or got someone's name wrong or said something stupid, it was mortifying.
 But nowadays, those are the sort of people who are given jobs on TV."
-A second series was broadcast in 2021.
+A second series was broadcast in 2021, ending with Partridge having a breakdown on air and locked out of the BBC building.

+In August 2019, after he was caught speeding, Coogan escaped a driving ban after arguing that a planned Alan Partridge series could not be filmed on public transport, as driving is part of Partridge's character.
+The magistrates determined that it would cause “exceptional hardship" on the production staff if the series were cancelled.